Topologically nontrivial flat bands and quantum Hall crossovers in square-octagon lattice materials: Topological state crossovers

 with the Berry curvature~\cite{xiao2010} { } where $|\psi_{n}(\vb*{k})\rangle$ is the $n^{th}$ Bloch state, and $v_x=\partial \hat{\mathcal{H}}(\vb*{k})/\partial k_{x}$, $v_y=\partial \hat{\mathcal{H}}(\vb*{k})/\partial k_{y}$ are velocity operators.
 From WCC analysis, $C_\uparrow = 1$ and $C_\downarrow = -1$, giving a total Chern number $C = 0$ (consistent with time-reversal symmetry) but a finite spin Chern number $C_s = 1$, characteristic of the QSH phase.

 The edge spectrum in Fig.~\ref{fig2}(c) exhibits helical counterpropagating edge modes within the bulk gap, consistent with $\mathbb{Z}_2 = 1$ and $C_s = 1$.
 These helical states appear at both half- and $3/4$ filling, forming a ladder-like sequence of edge channels.
 As $\lambda_{\mathrm{SOC}}$ increases, the nontrivial gaps and edge states remain robust, while the flat bands evolve into quasi-flat bands.
-The evolution of $C_s$ with $\lambda_{\mathrm{SOC}}$ at half- and quarter-filling, shown in Fig.~\ref{fig2}(g), follows a staircase trend: $C_s = 1$ at small $\lambda_{\mathrm{SOC}}$, vanishing at a critical $\lambda_{\mathrm{SOC}} = 0.225$ due to band inversion, and reemerging as $C_s = 1$ for $\lambda_{\mathrm{SOC}} > 0.35$.
+The evolution of $C_s$ with $\lambda_{\mathrm{SOC}}$ at half- and quarter-filling, shown in Fig.~\ref{fig2}(g), exhibits a staircase behavior: $C_s = 1$ at small $\lambda_{\mathrm{SOC}}$ and drops to zero beyond a critical value ($\lambda_{\mathrm{SOC}} \gtrsim 0.6$), where the band gap closes and the system transitions to a gapless semimetal phase.
+The dependence of the topological gap on $\lambda_{\mathrm{SOC}}$ is shown in the SM~\cite{supplemental}.
 Reversing the sign of $\lambda_{\mathrm{SOC}}$ yields $C_s = -1$, reversing the edge-state chirality, analogous to the positive--negative SOC interplay observed in HgTe and HgSe~\cite{wang2015}.
 This tunability demonstrates that the QSH phase can be switched by locking or unlocking band inversions through SOC strength.

 Introducing a magnetic flux $\Phi$ breaks time-reversal symmetry, lifts Kramers degeneracy, and separates the spin channels, driving a crossover from the QSH to the QAH regime.
 For $\lambda_{\mathrm{SOC}} = 0.1$ and $\Phi = 0.3\Phi_0$, the band structure in Fig.~\ref{fig2}(d) shows lifted spin degeneracy, with unidirectional WCC flows for both spin channels (Fig.~\ref{fig2}(e)), resulting in a total Chern number $C = 2$.
 The corresponding edge spectrum in Fig.~\ref{fig2}(f) reveals two chiral edge states propagating in the same direction, defining a QAH-II phase ($C = 2$).
 With increasing $\Phi$, the inverted gap in one spin channel closes while widening in the other, leading to a QAH-I phase with $C = 1$.
 The evolution of spin-resolved Chern numbers with $\Phi$ (Fig.~\ref{fig2}(h)) shows that the QAH-II phase persists over a wide flux range at half-filling, while spin-selective QAH-I phases ($C = \pm1$) appear at quarter-filling.
 These results establish that both SOC and magnetic flux serve as effective tuning knobs for engineering topological crossovers in the square-octagon lattice.